 Ongoing assessment is an integral part of the learning and development processes.
 Staff observe pupils to identify their level of achievement, interests and learning styles.
 These observations are used to shape future planning.
-Practitioners also take into account observations shared by parents and/or carers.
-These observations are recorded using Tapestry, an online learning journey, which is updated multiple times a week by various members of staff.
+Practitioners also consider observations shared by parents and/or carers.
+These observations are recorded using Tapestry, an online learning journey, which is updated by various members of staff.

 Each child is assessed on entry to school - known as the Baseline Assessment.
 The government Reception Baseline Assessment focusses on Literacy, Communication and Language and Mathematics.
-In light of this, the teacher conducts assessments in the other 4 Areas of Learning (Personal, Social, Emotional Development; Physical Development; Understanding the World and Expressive Arts and Design.)
+Considering this, the teacher conducts assessments in the other 4 Areas of Learning (Personal, Social, Emotional Development; Physical Development; Understanding the World and Expressive Arts and Design.)
 These findings are inputted into Insight which, along with the observations, creates a concise picture of each child on entry at school.
 Progress is then continually tracked on Insight with data being collated and analysed each term, in line with the rest of the school's assessment calendar.
 Interventions and support are put in place as soon as required and updated whenever necessary to include other children.